cartershanklin/pyspark-cheatsheet/README.md

 Load a CSV file with complex dates into a DataFrame
 ---------------------------------------------------

+Spark's ability to deal with date formats is poor relative to most databases.
+You can fill in the gap using the `dateparser` Python add-in which is able to figure out most common date formats.

 ```python
 from pyspark.sql.functions import udf
 from pyspark.sql.types import TimestampType